ThalionA/ThalionA.github.io/index.md

 ## [Daily Logs](/daily-logs)
-A daily account of trip written day by day.
+A daily account of the trek written day by day.

 ## [Maps and Routes](/maps-and-routes)
 Detailed account of each day's hike with distance, elevation, and maps.